cesarvr/Spring-Boot/README.md

 <a name="tracing"/>

-## Zipkin Instrumentation
+## Sleuth/Zipkin Instrumentation

-This project also includes [Zipkin](https://zipkin.io/) instrumentation provided using [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) framework which makes instrumentation transparent to us.
+This project also includes [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) which is a framework to implement distributed tracing in a transparent way to the user.
+Sleuth also support multiple adapters and one of which is [Zipkin](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L69-L72) adapter which send the traces to the central server as we are going to see below.

+#### Configuration

-You can do basic customization by editing the ``application.properties`` in your resource folder:
+You can do some basic customization by editing the ``application.properties`` in your resource folder:

 ```properties
 spring.zipkin.baseUrl = https://my-zipkin-server/